Ledger-Donjon/logic_bombs_go/results/README.md

 # Results

-This section highlights the results from benchmarking several concolic execution tools : Zorya, BINSEC, MIASM, radius2, Owi.
+This section highlights the results from benchmarking several concolic execution tools: Zorya, BINSEC, MIASM, radius2, and Owi.

 The details of the logs from the executions can be found in each project subdirectory ```path/to/project/*_findings```.
-For Zorya tool especially, the summaries of the benchmarks can be found below:
+For the Zorya tool especially, the summaries of the benchmarks can be found below:

 # After Zorya optimizations
 ### Observed detection times of inputs leading to a panic with the tool Zorya